Sparse bounds for pseudo-multipliers associated to Grushin operators, I: Kernel estimates and pointwise sparse domination

-By abuse of notation, whenever the integral kernel of an operator $T$ exists, we denote it by $T(x,y)$.
-In this framework, we shall be working with conditions on the kernels of the following type, with the gradient vector $X$ as in \eqref{first-order-grad}.
+Let $T \in \mathcal{B} \left( L^2({\mathbb{R}^{n_1+n_2}}) \right)$ be such that it admits a decomposition $T=\sum_{j\geq 0}T_{j}$, with the convergence in the strong operator topology.
+We also assume that each operator $T_j$ has an integral kernel, denoted by $T_{j}(x, y).$ In this framework, we shall be working with conditions on the kernels of the following type, with the gradient vector $X$ as in \eqref{first-order-grad-vector}.

-\textbf{\underline{$L^2$-conditions on the kernel}:} There exists some $R_{0} \in (0, \infty)$ such that for all $ \mathfrak{r} \in [0, R_{0}]$ and for every positive real number $\mathcal{K}_0$, we have
+\textbf{\underline{$L^2$-conditions on the kernel}:} There exists some $R_{0} \in (0, \infty)$ such that for all $ \mathfrak{r} \in [0, R_{0}]$, $j \geq 0$, and for every positive real number $\mathcal{K}_0,$ we have

-\textbf{\underline{$L^{\infty}$-conditions on the kernel}:} There exists some $R_{0} \in (0, \infty)$ such that for all $\mathfrak{r} \in [0, R_{0}]$ and for every positive real number $\mathcal{K}_0$, we have
+\textbf{\underline{$L^{\infty}$-conditions on the kernel}:} There exists some $R_{0} \in (0, \infty)$ such that for all $\mathfrak{r} \in [0, R_{0}]$, $j \geq 0$, and for every positive real number $\mathcal{K}_0$, we have